Morocco .. Controversy after the arrest of tourists who “break the fast” during the day in Ramadan

 The project will cost a budget of between 23 thousand and 47 thousand million euros, and initially proposed to link Nigeria and Morocco, but the Australian company stated that it seeks to propose it to countries along the way to export its gas to neighboring countries and Europe.

-The huge project is operated by the Nigerian National Petroleum Corporation and the National Office of Hydrocarbons and Mines in Morocco, and if completed, it will become the second longest gas pipeline in the world (7,000 km), after the pipeline linking Central Asia with eastern China (8,700 km), and the largest pipeline that passes under the surface Sea.
+The huge project is operated by the Nigerian National Petroleum Corporation and the National Office of Hydrocarbons and Mines in Morocco, and if completed, it will become the second longest gas pipeline in the world (7,000 km), following the pipeline linking Central Asia with eastern China (8,700 km), and the largest pipeline that passes under the surface Sea.

 The Moroccan move comes in light of Algeria’s suspension last October of the Maghreb pipeline passing through the kingdom.